SERVING BINARY YOUTH IN NORTH COUNTY

 Maria is a School Social Worker and social justice activist in North County.
 As the parent of a trans child, she is passionate about standing up for queer youth so they are safe, welcomed, affirmed, celebrated and loved.

 During her time volunteering with the NC Center Maria has served as Board Chair, Director of Project Youth and Gala Chair.
 She provides LGBTQI Competency Trainings in the community and helped start the Unicorn Homes Program.
-She started and leads Vista Unified School District’s LGBTQ Equity Team which works across the district to ensure equity for all LGBTQ students and staff.
-Maria is a Welcoming Schools Certified Trainer and is excited to provide this professional development to elementary school educators at schools and conferences.
+S

 Paul is a results-driven leader with over 30 years of progressively increasing responsibility in the biopharmaceutical industry.
 Paul prides himself on being a leader with an ability to remain calm amidst a chaotic environment, and can therefore be the calming presence in the "room".